DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * adjusted the Guidance Scale (CFG) slider from a 0.001 to a 0.1 step increment
 * adjusted the Image Sharpness slider from a 0.001 to a 0.1 step increment
 * if a directory is not accessible, the program no longer tries to rename it ".corrupted"
-* in support of UK users, all presets referring to CivitAI links now refer to the FooocusPlus repo
+* in support of UK users, all presets referring to CivitAI links now refer to the FooocusPlus repo<br/>
 * Hotfix5: removed the non-destructive error condition when using Describe
 * Hotfix4: improved legacy graphics card support
 * Hotfix3: "Refresh All Files" correctly adds new LoRAs and does not cause an error
 * Hotfix2: Linux is finally functional: dependency errors and non-compliant coding were resolved
-* Hotfix1: restored the visibility of the Stop & Skip buttons during generation
+* Hotfix1: restored the visibility of the Stop & Skip buttons during generation<br/><br/>

 # 1.0.5 Bug Fixes & Enhancements